 If you’re using the Yoast SEO plugin, you can easily add a separate meta title and meta description to your blog posts.
 That’s what Google will display in their search results.
 When I start planning an article around a specific keyword, I always look at what types of meta descriptions perform well on Google.

 Pinterest looks at your blog post content to determine what it’s about.
-Hence, learning the basics of SEO is super helpful for not just your Google rankings but also for your Pinterest traffic.
+Hence, learning the basics of what search engine optimization or SEO is about is super helpful for not just your Google rankings but also for your Pinterest traffic.

 When people visit your blog, you want them to pin your article to their boards, right?